Shopify/slate/docs/theme-scaffold/index.md

   vendor/
 ```

+### Slate scripts

+Slate provides helper scripts to promote accessibility and make working with theme images, currencies, and product variants easier.
+See [JS examples]({{ '/js-examples/' | prepend: site.baseurl }}) for more details on how to use these scripts.

 - Accessibility helpers.
 [Example]({{ '/js-examples/#trap-focus' | prepend: site.baseurl }}).
 [Source](https://github.com/Shopify/slate/blob/master/src/scripts/slate/a11y.js).
 - Force tables and videos to be responsive.
 [Example]({{ '/js-examples/#responsive-tables-and-videos' | prepend: site.baseurl }})
 - Easy handling of theme editor events (load, select, deselect or sections and their content) (need demo/example of this)
 - Format currency in JS the same as Liquid allows.
 [Example]({{ '/js-examples/#format-currency' | prepend: site.baseurl }})
 - Helpers for handling images in JS, including getting size based on URL and preloading sets of images.
 [Examples]({{ '/js-examples/#image-helpers' | prepend: site.baseurl }})
 - Listen for product variant option changes and setup scaffolding for handling result.
 [Example]({{ '/js-examples/#product-variants' | prepend: site.baseurl }})

+### Vendor scripts

+Slate projects include a `vendor` folder where theme developers are encouraged to place third-party libraries.
+Versions of jQuery and Modernizer are included in a new project, but you are welcome to change these as you see fit.
+Be sure to update the `require` statement in `vendor.js` as you add and remove libraries.

 ## Translation keys